Organizing a React Native Project

 This directory aligns with our goal to Keep Configuration out of the Code.
 Like I mentioned earlier we’re going to keep anything that is used in multiple places throughout our app in one easy to access (and change) place.
 Here’s an example, again pulling from my React Native Meteor Boilerplate.

-You can see here that we’ve got an images.js file which manages paths to various images in our app, routes.js file which gives us a single place to access all of our routes, settings.js file which has info such as our server URL, and finally styles.js file which has global colors in it.
+You can see here that we’ve got a routes.js file which gives us a single place for all of our routes, settings.js file which has info such as our server URL, and finally styles.js file which has global colors in it.

 This gives us one easy place to go to to manage various configuration items.
 It’s also nice for when people who aren’t familiar with the code (such as designers) to jump in and swap out an image.